Collin County Expungement of Weapons Offenses Attorneys

 Requirements for Expungement of a UCW Conviction

-Under HB 1927, you are entitled to receive your expunction of a UCW conviction.
+Under HB 1927, you can receive your expunction of a UCW conviction.
 That is, the state has no grounds to object to your request.
-However, you are not automatically guaranteed an expunction.
+But you are not automatically guaranteed an expunction.
 According to the law, you must still meet the requirements to own and carry a firearm.
-If you were not over 21 or were prohibited from owning or carrying a firearm at the time of your arrest, you may not qualify for an expungement.
+You may not qualify for an expungement if you were under 21 or prohibited from owning or carrying a firearm during your arrest.
 This is a question you should ask your attorney.

-The Supreme Court decided that this difference did not exist and that if a misdemeanor case was eligible for expunction, it should not matter if there were multiple arrests or if one charge had been dismissed or diverted.
-Therefore, even if you had multiple offenses in the same arrest, provided they were not disqualifying felonies, you would be eligible for expunction.
+You could still apply for expungement if you had multiple arrests for owning a firearm without a permit or other arrests that led to a conviction.
+The Supreme Court has decided that if a misdemeanor case was eligible for expunction, it should not matter if there were multiple arrests.
+Therefore, even if you had multiple offenses in the same arrest, you could seek expunction if they were not disqualifying felonies.

 What This Law Does Not Do

-- If your conviction involved any of the enumerated crimes that would have prevented you from legally possessing a firearm under the original law, it cannot be expunged.
+If you were convicted of manufacturing, repairing, transporting, or selling prohibited weapons, your conviction is not eligible.
+Also, if your conviction involved any of the enumerated crimes that would have prevented you from legally possessing a firearm under the original law, it cannot be expunged.

-For instance, if you were 18 and arrested for owning a fully automatic machine gun with armor-piercing ammunition, that conviction will remain on your record.
-However, that conviction can be expunged if you were 22 and arrested for carrying your legally purchased handgun outside your residence.
+For instance, suppose you were 18 and arrested for owning a fully automatic machine gun with armor-piercing ammunition.
+In that case, the conviction would remain on your record.
+However, it could be expunged if you were 22 and arrested for carrying a legally purchased handgun outside your residence.

 How to Get Your Record Cleared

 You must file your petition for expungement in the same jurisdiction where you were charged and convicted.
-However, if you come to Rosenthal Kalabus & Therrian, we can file the petition no matter where the original charge was made.
+However, if you come to Rosenthal Kalabus & Therrian, we can file the petition no matter where the original charge appeared.

 The judge will review your petition.
-Although there is a presumption of the right to expunction, the law requires a review to ensure all the requirements have been met.
+Although there is a presumption of the right to expunction, the law requires a review to ensure you meet all the requirements.
 If there are any questions or concerns about the petition, the judge may schedule a hearing on your case.

-Once your conviction has been expunged, all records of your arrest, conviction, and incarceration (if any) must be removed from access.
-You can also deny having been arrested or convicted of UCW during a job interview or other application.
+Once your conviction has been expunged, all records of your arrest, conviction, and incarceration are no longer public.
+You can also deny being arrested or convicted of UCW during a job interview or other application.

 A word of warning: the internet is forever.
-Just because official records must be sealed or closed does not mean they disappear.
+Just because official records get sealed or closed does not mean they disappear.
 Stray comments on social media or emails sent to a friend of a friend can follow you and pop up at inopportune moments.
-Caution is always advised.
+Caution is always wise.

 How We Can Help

 If you believe you meet the criteria to have a UCW conviction expunged, contact Rosenthal Kalabus & Therrian right away.
 You should not have to carry that unnecessary burden with you longer than necessary.
-Our legal team will get started on the documentation needed to file your petition and clear your record once we have the necessary information.
+Our legal team will start filing your petition and clearing your record once we have the necessary information.

-If you’re unsure whether you qualify or have other arrests that need to be reviewed, we’ll help you with those as well.
-Getting your record cleared is a time-consuming process; the sooner you start working on it, the faster it will be done.
-Call us at (972) 369-0577 for a free consultation and review of your cases.
+If you’re unsure whether you qualify or have other arrests needing review, we’ll also help you with those.
+Getting your record cleared is a time-consuming process.
+The sooner you start working on it, the faster it will happen.
+Call us at (972) 369-0577 for a consultation and review of your cases.

-The state of Texas estimates more than 130,000 convictions will need to be expunged now that this law has gone into effect.
+The state of Texas estimates more than 130,000 convictions will be eligible for expungement now that this law has gone into effect.
 Don’t wait for the line to get longer.
 Call us today.